 Knowing your goal, how do you decide if this strategy is working?

 It’s important to note that the way you ask for the credit card details in the signup process can have a huge impact on the final results.

 According to a case study facilitated by Avangate, Absolute managed an amazing 5x increase of the trial conversion rate.
-They added a trial sign-up form requiring credit card information in the signup process instead of a simple checkout page with pricing listing at zero dollars.
+They added a trial sign-up form requiring credit card information in the signup process instead of a simple checkout page with a pricing listing at zero dollars.
 The initial version did not automatically trigger the product activation and auto-billing at the end of the trial period.
 Users would need to do the activation manually, resulting in trial periods starting late or never starting.
 Here is a before and after image for the experiment:

-In 2012, Totango did a study in which they collected data from 100 online businesses and they analyzed the trial conversion and user retention rates.
-The data revealed that free trial signups were more successful when the credit card information was not required.
+In 2012, Totango did a study in which they collected data from 100 online businesses and analyzed the trial conversion and user retention rates.
+The data revealed that free trial signups were more successful when credit card information was not required.